The University of Chicago Berlin program provides students in the College with an opportunity to live and study in the exciting capital of Germany.

 The program is operated by the Berlin Consortium for German Studies (BCGS), an association of six American universities: Chicago, Columbia, Cornell, Johns Hopkins, Pennsylvania, and Princeton.
 It is based at the Freie Universität Berlin, a pre-eminent German university located in Dahlem, a villa district in southwest Berlin.
 Program participants also have access to courses at other major Berlin institutions including Humboldt University and the Technical University.
-Chicago students are encouraged to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring), or an Autumn semester option.
+Chicago students are encouraged to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring).

 The program begins in late August with a six-week orientation session featuring a concentrated German review course.
 The German university calendar begins in early October and concludes in mid-July.
 It is divided into two semesters, separated by a break from mid-February to mid-April.
 Usually BCGS students take three courses in the first semester and four in the second.
-In the first semester, one of these courses will normally be a BCGS course taught (in German) exclusively to program participants by the BCGS Academic Director.
+In the first semester, one of these courses will normally be a BCGS course taught (in German) exclusively to program participants.
 Students in need of further language work may also be asked to take an advanced language course in the first semester.
-In the second semester, with the Academic Director’s approval, students have the option of pursuing an independent study project.

 Participants in the Berlin program remain registered as full-time students in the College.
 Course titles, units of credit, and grades are placed on the College transcript, though participants should be aware that final grades from German academics can be slow to arrive.
 Since the use of these credits in a specific degree program is variable, students should consult with their academic adviser and program chair to determine the exact distribution of credits.